 Today, many retailers will indicate whether a given item is ‘In Stock’, Limited Quantities’, or ‘Out of Stock’.
 If a major hobby retailer won’t tell you up-front if they actually have the product(s) on their shelf in their online listing, go shop with someone who does.
 While I don’t expect the small online stores to be as sophisticated, I do expect the big guys to provide that information before I commit to buy.
-Don’t waste your time you’re shopping with a major retailer that does not give you that courtesy.
+Don’t waste your time shopping with a major retailer that does not give you that courtesy.

 Even if your favorite online retailer does have real-time inventory control, what is the order going to cost you?
-If you see a particular kit on sale at a particular online shop, for example, resist the impulse to buy it for just a few minutes.
+If you see a particular kit on sale at a one online shop, for example, resist the impulse to buy it for just a few minutes.
 How much is that kit REALLY going to cost you?
 If one retailer has a particular kit on sale, there may be others.
 You should factor in the cost of any taxes and shipping into the total price.
-Some online retailers have competitive shipping on larger orders but will charge you the same high shipping price on a sheet of decals.
+Some online retailers have competitive shipping prices on larger orders but will charge you the same price on a single sheet of decals.
 Do your homework – sometimes the kit with the higher price is cheaper at check-out time when you factor in the other costs.
 If you can’t find the costs for shipping listed without having to place an order first, move on to another retailer.